 It can’t help but feel like the women of these stories are themselves in competition for our attention.

 🥿Holistically educational about the dawn of the women's liberation movement.

 🥿A variety of intersectional perspectives on display.

-- 🥿Dramatized history isn't necessarily a story.
+🥿Dramatized history isn't necessarily a story.

 🥿There's too many subplots to sufficiently flesh any out.

 The main problem is that it wants to be the story of the entire Miss World contest, and in the process its subplots feel less like arcs that allow characters to grow and more like sketches that lead to a common destination.
 This is apparent even in the film’s most developed storyline, which follows Sally Alexander (Kiera Knightley) as she becomes disillusioned with the male-dominated university setting she is working to succeed within and instead joins up with an anarchist commune (prominently personified by the ever-excellent Jessie Buckley) with designs on disrupting the Miss World contest.

-The film only becomes more crowded as an entire subplot is devoted to the sexism of comedian Bob Hope (Greg Kinnear) and the suffering of his wife Dolores (Lesley Manville).
+The film becomes more crowded as an entire subplot is devoted to the sexism of comedian Bob Hope (Greg Kinnear) and the suffering of his wife Dolores (Lesley Manville).
 Bob Hope is primarily notable as the figure on-stage when the Miss World protests ignited, but he isn’t central to any other character’s plot, nor is he a terribly influential force on the film as a whole.
-He mostly exists to eat up time and to give Dolores a delicious moment of schadenfreude once he’s thrown in the chaos of protest.
+He mostly exists to eat up time and to give Dolores a delicious moment of schadenfreude once he’s dragged into the chaos of protest.